rocksandclouds/Unlokt/README.md

 - Uptime in status bar
 - door opener pin on GPIO 23

+Wishlist / Todo:
+- make GPIOs configurable
+- at startup if there are fingerprints saved on the sensor we don't know give them a number in the list
+- status web site with lots of info

 ## What is FingerprintDoorbell?
 It's more or less a doorbell with the ability to scan finger prints or a fingerprint reader with the ability to act as doorbell, depending on your perspective ;-).
 But lets speak some images: